 Lecture No 041278

-Subject title Laboratory practice of Otorhinolaryngology Subject ID
+Subject title Laboratory practice of aboratory practice of Otorhinolaryngology

-Instructors TSUTSUMI TAKESHI, KAWASHIMA YOSHIYUKI, SUZUKI YASUHIRO
+Instructors

-Semester YearLong 2020 Level 2nd - 3rd year Units 8
+Semester YearLong 2021 Level 2nd - 3rd year Units 8

 Course by the

 instructor with

 practical experiences

 Please contact the leaders prior to lecture.

 Achieve the ability to perform the correct diagnosis and treatment of the disease in otorhinolaryngolgy and to design the basic research to analyze the pathophysiology of the disease in otorhinolaryngology.